dianeooty/employees-sql-database/README.md

 ## General Information
-Complete an analysis using a fictional company's employment data found in 6 csv files.
-I pulled the employees' information, department managers' information, department number for each employee, list of all employees whose first name is Hercules and whose last name starts with the letter B, a list of all the Sales employees, a list of all Sales and Development  employees and the frequency counts for employee last names.
+Using 6 different datasets, I pulled the employees' information, department managers' information, department number for each employee, list of all employees whose first name is Hercules and whose last name starts with the letter B, a list of all the Sales employees, a list of all Sales and Development  employees and the frequency counts for employee last names.
 Using Postgresql, I defined the tables with data types, references and constraints, and imported the data from the csv files.
 I also created an Entity Relationship Diagram (ERD).

 ## Technologies Used
 - Postgresql